napari/napari/docs/source/events/threading.rst

    into the thread (**49**) which the thread will multiple by the existing total (**15**).

-6. Lastly, if the thread total every goes to "0", we stop the thread by returning the string ``"Game Over"`` (**16**).
+6. Lastly, if the thread total ever goes to "0", we stop the thread by returning the string ``"Game Over"`` (**16**).
 In the main thread, the ``worker.returned`` event is connected to a callback that disables the ``line_edit`` widget and shows the string returned from the thread (**53**).